PeqNP/GameKit/README.md

 Except for analytics, GameKit is already feature parity with SDKBOX on the iOS platform.
 As soon as Android is complete it will be feature parity for both platforms.

-Note: GameKit already supports more than twice the number of mediation networks as SDKBOX on iOS as of this writing.
-It is incredibly easy to support new mediation servies.
-It takes only 30 minutes to 1 hour to support a new mediation network.

 ## FAQ

 **Q:** Why are you not using Lua's convention to use the built-in table mechanism to create classes?